 I’ve heard so many heart breaking stories of people who’ve stopped eating gluten prior to being tested for Celiac Disease.
 Maybe they did it on their own because they wanted to feel better.
 Maybe a doctor told them to stop prior to testing.
 DON’T DO IT!
 All of the accurate testing methods we have to date require the consumption of gluten.

 Maybe you’re thinking, “If I feel better eating gluten-free, what’s the difference?”
 There’s a lot of difference, according to the University of Chicago Celiac Disease Center.
 There are three medical issues linked to wheat (wheat allergy, Celiac Disease, and Non-Celiac Gluten Sensitivity) that are distinctly different and require different treatments.
 Celiac Disease has many associated health issues, such as thyroid disease, osteoporosis, and other intestinal issues.
 It is important to have an accurate diagnosis to make sure you are getting proper follow-up care.
-Therefore, being tested for Celiac Disease is important!
+Also, the term “gluten allergy” isn’t accurate.

 In addition, Crohn’s Disease and Celiac Disease have many overlapping symptoms, and again require different treatments.
 (I actually know of a young man who was misdiagnosed for years with Celiac Disease when in fact he had Crohn’s.
 Not fun.)
 There are over 300 symptoms that are associated with Celiac Disease, which can make it difficult to diagnose.
 You owe it to yourself to know for certain!